sambradley-rsm/gpt-x-docs/docs/faq.md

 ### 3. Who is GPT-X designed for?
 GPT-X is designed for mid-market to large enterprises looking to automate workflows, improve operational efficiency, and integrate AI into their business processes.
 It is particularly well-suited for organizations using the Microsoft Azure ecosystem.

+### 4. What is a plan and a message in GPT-X?
+A **plan** in GPT-X is a workflow that can be executed by the GPT Orchestrator service in either attended or unattended mode.
+Each plan can consist of one or more GPT chat prompts.
+Within each prompt, there is a **message variable** that represents the instructional portion of the prompt.
+During plan execution, the message variable is dynamically replaced by the actual input provided by the user or client interacting with the GPT Orchestrator.

 ---

 ## Platform Features

-### 4. How does GPT-X integrate with Microsoft Teams?
+### 5. How does GPT-X integrate with Microsoft Teams?
 GPT-X directly integrates with Microsoft Teams, allowing users to interact with workflows within the Teams interface.
 You can initiate tasks, retrieve data, and collaborate on business processes in real-time through Teams.

-### 5. What kind of enterprise applications can GPT-X integrate with?
+### 6. What kind of enterprise applications can GPT-X integrate with?
 GPT-X integrates with a wide variety of enterprise applications, including ERP systems (e.g., SAP, Oracle), CRM platforms (e.g., Salesforce, HubSpot), and Microsoft 365.
 It connects via secure APIs, VPNs, and other enterprise-grade solutions.

-### 6. Can GPT-X handle unattended workflows?
+### 7. Can GPT-X handle unattended workflows?
 Yes, GPT-X can run both unattended and attended workflows.
 Unattended workflows automate back-office operations, while attended workflows guide users through tasks in real-time.

+### 8. Who can create and manage messages in GPT-X?
+Any GPT-X user can create, edit, send, and manage messages within their personal catalog.
+Users with the **Message Publisher** role can add messages to shared catalogs that belong to a specific plan.
+All users can access messages in shared catalogs for that plan.
+However, each plan has its own catalog, meaning messages are only available within the plan they are associated with.

+### 9. What happens if I improve or edit a message?
+How can I ensure others see the updated version?
+Users can edit messages within their personal or shared catalogs.
+If a **Message Publisher** updates a message in a shared catalog, the updated version becomes available to all users within that plan after the catalog is refreshed.
+Users can also copy a message from the shared catalog, modify it, and save it as a new message in their personal catalog.

+### 10. Does GPT-X keep a history of questions or messages?
+Yes, every message sent to the GPT Orchestrator and its corresponding response is stored in Azure Cosmos DB indefinitely, or until it is manually deleted by an Azure Cosmos DB administrator.

 ---

 ## Installation

-### 7. Can I use Terraform to install GPT-X instead of PowerShell and the CLI?
+### 11. Can I use Terraform to install GPT-X instead of PowerShell and the CLI?

 Yes, you can use Terraform to install GPT-X, but the recommended approach is to first use our supported installation method in a **development/test sandbox environment**.
 This initial installation will create and configure all necessary Azure resources automatically.
 Here’s how the process works: